Lepono Ndhlovu

-Lepono Ndhlovu, also known as Abram Mutyagaba, (born 25 February 1986) is a Ugandan cricketer.
-He played for Uganda in the 2014 Cricket World Cup Qualifier tournament.
-He played first-class and List A cricket in South Africa, playing in more than 120 matches across both formats from 2005 to 2015.
+Lepono Ndhlovu (born 25 February 1986), also known as Abram Mutyagaba, is a Ugandan former cricketer.
+A right-handed batsman and occasional wicket-keeper.
+Ndhlovu represented the Uganda national cricket team, including at the 2014 ICC Cricket World Cup Qualifier.
+In addition to his international appearances, he played first-class and List A cricket in South Africa across a decade, making more than 120 appearances in domestic competitions between 2005 and 2015.